Gestation crate: Piglet mortality

 Although farrowing crates have been used based on the assumption that they reduce piglet mortality rates, there is little published evidence in support of this claim.
 The most comprehensive publication to date on this subject concluded that there is no significant effect of housing on overall piglet mortality, the authors stating that "Despite the fact that the crate system has been considered to reduce piglet mortality mainly through a reduction of crushing, there is not much scientific evidence for this when considering the few large surveys that compare the mortality rate in commercial herds".
 The review goes on to describe several large studies dating from as early as 1983, the majority of which found no difference in piglet mortality rates between loose and crated sows.
 The review also details an argument as to why piglet mortality rates have been reported to be somewhat higher in a comparably small number of studies, citing methodological flaws.

 Limitations on usage

 Europe

 In the European Union, the crates must not be used after the fourth week of pregnancy following a 2013 EU Directive.
-They are illegal at all times in the United Kingdom and Sweden.
-However, Denmark and Norway are some of the countries where gestation crates are still used in conventional pig farming operations.
+Gestation crates are illegal at all times in the United Kingdom and Sweden, however farrowing crates are permitted in the UK.
+Denmark and Norway are some of the countries where gestation crates are still used in conventional pig farming operations.